 Discussion began with streets previously assessed by the committee.
 Chair Lorenzo suggested we prepare a new priority list, and Vice Chair Reyes stated that we need to coordinate with Morenci Water & Electric and Southwest Gas.
-She also asked for a copy of Morenci Water & Electric’s 5 year plan for replacement of water lines.
+She also asked for a copy of Morenci Water & Electric’s 5-year plan for replacement of water lines.
 Mr. Perez will obtain one and report to the committee next meeting.

 Mr. Perez informed the committee of the funds available for the new Fiscal Year 2021.
 He also stated that every year we have $200,000 in Public Works Street Maintenance and it varies for HURF.